Colonization of Mars: Advocacy

 Mars colonization is advocated by several non-governmental groups for a range of reasons and with varied proposals.
 One of the oldest groups is the Mars Society who promote a NASA program to accomplish human exploration of Mars and have set up Mars analog research stations in Canada and the United States.
 Mars to Stay advocates recycling emergency return vehicles into permanent settlements as soon as initial explorers determine permanent habitation is possible.

 Elon Musk founded SpaceX with the long-term goal of developing the technologies that will enable a self-sustaining human colony on Mars.
 Richard Branson, in his lifetime, is "determined to be a part of starting a population on Mars.
 I think it is absolutely realistic.
 It will happen...
 I think over the next 20 years," [from 2012] "we will take literally hundreds of thousands of people to space and that will give us the financial resources to do even bigger things".

 Author Robert Zubrin has been a major advocate for Mars exploration and colonization for many years.
 He is a member of the Mars society and has authored several fiction and nonfiction books about the subject.
 In 1996 he wrote The Case for Mars: The Plan to Settle the Red Planet and Why We Must.
 He continues to advocate for Mars and space exploration with his most recent book being The Case for Space: How the Revolution in Spaceflight Opens Up a Future of Limitless Possibility.

 In June 2013, Buzz Aldrin, American engineer and former astronaut, and the second person to walk on the Moon, wrote an opinion, published in The New York Times, supporting a human mission to Mars and viewing the Moon "not as a destination but more a point of departure, one that places humankind on a trajectory to homestead Mars and become a two-planet species".
 In August 2015, Aldrin, in association with the Florida Institute of Technology, presented a "master plan", for NASA consideration, for astronauts, with a "tour of duty of ten years", to colonize Mars before the year 2040.

+There are critics of the project of Mars colonization.
+American political scientist Daniel Deudney has argued that a fully developed Mars colony represents an existential threat to humans remaining on Earth.
+His book, Dark Skies: Space Expansionism, Planetary Geopolitics, and the Ends of Humanity, challenges the widespread view among advocates that a Mars colony would be friendly to the interests of humans on Earth.
+According to Deudney, this is merely an assumption based on the largely unexamined claim that a future Mars colony will be a straightforward extension of civilization on Earth, rather than a new kind of civilization with distinct goals, values, fears and desires.